 The Maldives is one of our all-time favorite destinations and hearing of new luxury hotel openings in the country always perks our interest.
 So was the case with Joali, and we couldn’t pass on the opportunity to visit it.

 *This post contains affiliate links and we may earn a commission, at no extra cost to you.

 The essence of luxury

-When designing a resort in the Maldives, its creators inevitably come across a problem: how to make it stand out from among other top hotels in the country?
+When designing a resort in the Maldives, its creators inevitably come across a problem: how to make it stand out among other top hotels in the country?
 What to add to the blueprint that others have not thought of before?

 The Joy of Living

-The design of the resort in other parts of the island pulls on different strings of the overarching theme with an emphasis on playfulness in the commissioned art pieces and in the fun structures.
+The design of the resort in other parts of the island pulls on different strings of the overarching theme with an emphasis on playfulness in the commissioned art pieces and fun structures.
 Dinner in a house-sized manta ray, anyone?
 A photo-op in a bird’s head, weaved out of wicker?
 You’ve got it.